 However, the concentration of atmospheric CO2 continued to grow in 2020 compared to previous years (Dlugokencky and Tans, 2021).
-Given the large natural inter-annual variability of CO2 (Section 5.2.1), and the small expected impact of emissions in the CO2 growth rate, there were no observed changes in CO2 concentration that could be attributed to COVID-19 containment (Chevallier et al., 2020; Tohjima et al., 2020).
+Given the large natural interannual variability of CO2 (Section 5.2.1), and the small expected impact of emissions in the CO2 growth rate, there were no observed changes in CO2 concentration that could be attributed to COVID-19 containment (Chevallier et al., 2020; Tohjima et al., 2020).

 Global daily CO2 emissions from fossil fuel sources had a maximum decline of 17% in early April, compared with the mean 2019 levels, and coinciding with the global peak pandemic lockdown (Le Quéré et al., 2020).
-The reductions in CO2 emissions in 2020 were dominated by the drop in emissions from surface transport followed, in order of absolute emission reductions, by industry, power, and aviation (Le Quéré et al., 2020; Liu et al., 2020).
+The reductions in CO2 emissions in 2020 were dominated by the drop in emissions from surface transport followed, in order of absolute emission reductions, by industry, power and aviation (Le Quéré et al., 2020; Liu et al., 2020).
 Residential emissions showed little change (Liu et al., 2020) or rose slightly (Forster et al., 2020; Le Quéré et al., 2020).
-Aviation had the biggest relative drop in activity accounting.
-CO2 emissions due to land-use (based on early and uncertain evidence on deforestation and forest fires) were higher than average in 2020 (Amador-Jiménez et al., 2020).
+Aviation had the biggest relative drop in activity accounting CO2 emissions due to land use (based on early and uncertain evidence on deforestation and forest fires) were higher than average in 2020 (Amador-Jiménez et al., 2020).

-Using similar methodologies, (Forster et al., 2020) assembled activity data and emissions estimates for other greenhouse gases and aerosols and their precursors.
+Using similar methodologies, Forster et al. (2020) assembled activity data and emissions estimates for other greenhouse gases and aerosols and their precursors.
 Anthropogenic NOx emissions, which are largely from the transport sector, are estimated to have decreased by a maximum of 35% in April (medium confidence).
 Species whose emissions are dominated by other sectors, such as CH4 and NH3 from agriculture, saw smaller reductions.

 Abundances and air quality

-Owing to the short atmospheric lifetimes of SLCFs relevant to air quality, changes in their concentrations were detected within few days after lockdowns had been implemented (e.g., Bauwens et al., 2020b; Gkatzelis et al., 2021; Shi et al., 2021; Venter et al., 2020b).
-The COVID-19 driven economic slowdown has illustrated how complex the relationship is between emissions and air pollutant concentrations due to non-linearity in the atmospheric chemistry leading to secondary compound formation (see also Section 6.1

-and Box 6.1) (Kroll et al., 2020).
+Owing to the short atmospheric lifetimes of SLCFs relevant to air quality, changes in their concentrations were detected within a few days after lockdowns had been implemented (e.g., Bauwens et al., 2020; Venter et al., 2020; Gkatzelis et al., 2021; Shi et al., 2021).
+The COVID-19-driven economic slowdown has illustrated how complex the relationship is between emissions and air pollutant concentrations due to non-linearity in the atmospheric chemistry leading to secondary compound formation (Section 6.1, Box 6.1; Kroll et al., 2020).

-Several studies have examined the effect of COVID-19 containment on air quality, showing that multi-year datasets with proper statistical/modelling analysis are required to discriminate the effect of meteorology from that of emission reduction (Dhaka et al., 2020; Li et al., 2020b; Wang et al., 2020; Zhao et al., 2020b) .
-Accounting for meteorological influences and with increasing stringency index, the median observed change in NO2 decreased from -13% to -48%, and in PM2.5 decreased from -10% to -33%, whereas the median change in O3 increased from 0% to 4% (Gkatzelis et al., 2021).
-The latter can be explained by the decrease of NO emissions that titrate ozone in specific highly polluted areas, leading to the observed increase in surface O3 concentration in cities (Huang et al., 2020a; Le et al., 2020; Sicard et al., 2020).
+Several studies have examined the effect of COVID-19 containment on air quality, showing that multi-year datasets with proper statistical/modelling analysis are required to discriminate the effect of meteorology from that of emission reduction (Dhaka et al., 2020; L. Li et al., 2020; Wang et al., 2020; Zhao et al., 2020b) .
+Accounting for meteorological influences and with an increasing stringency index, the median observed change in NO2 decreased from –13% to –48%, and in PM2.5 decreased from –10% to –33%, whereas the median change in O3 increased from 0% to 4% (Gkatzelis et al., 2021).
+The latter can be explained by the decrease of NO emissions that titrate ozone in specific highly polluted areas, leading to the observed increase in surface O3 concentration in cities (X. Huang et al., 2020; Le et al., 2020; Sicard et al., 2020).

-The temporary decrease of PM2.5 concentrations should be put in perspective of the sustained reduction (estimated at 30% to 70%), which could be achieved by implementing policies addressing air quality and climate change (see Section 6.6.3).
+The temporary decrease of PM2.5 concentrations should be put in perspective of the sustained reduction (estimated at 30–70%), which could be achieved by implementing policies addressing air quality and climate change (Section 6.6.3).
 Such sustained reductions can lead to multiple benefits and simultaneously achieve several SDGs (Section 6.6.3).
-These policies would also result in reduction of ground-level ozone by up to 20% (see Section 6.7.1.3).
+These policies would also result in reduction of ground-level ozone by up to 20% (Section 6.7.1.3).